 While many ketogenic diet followers swear by Bulletproof coffee, it may not be the best choice for everyone.

-Though it is great fuel for people following the low-fat, high-carbohydrate Ketogenic diet, it is extremely high in saturated fats, so if you plan on consuming it while following a normal diet, you may experience adverse health effects.
+Though it is great fuel for people following the low-carb, high-fat Ketogenic diet, it is extremely high in saturated fats, so if you plan on consuming it while following a normal diet, you may experience adverse health effects.